lkesteloot/unsong/unsong.md

 “Exactly my point.
 We can only save some.
 Instead of choosing those some from a lottery or something, we choose them by wealth.
 It beats the lottery method because it makes the program self-financing.”

-“So just let things be, and make no attempt at eve…”
+“So just let things be, and make no attempt at eve...”

 “[i]Satan[/i] tempted Eve. [i]Noah[/i] built an ark.”